vhalasi/vhalasi/README.md

 I'm an AI engineer and mathematician with a passion for optimizing autonomous systems and computer vision applications.

+I frequently share my experience as speaker at international technology conferences, and also co-organizes events for the Women in Machine Learning & Data Science Zürich community.

 ## Areas of Expertise

 ### AI Engineering